One Exercise Fixed My 15% Power Imbalance

 Troubleshooting Balance Issues

-• Practice near a wall or rack you can touch if needed
+• Practice near a wall or rack you can touch if needed—no shame in this

 • Focus your eyes on a fixed point on the floor